|Call date: 1992|

-Natasha also acts for union-represented claimants and for individuals in high-value discrimination cases.
-She acted for the successful claimant/appellant in Kelly v University of Southampton ICR 357 on the meaning of section 98(2)(d) of the ERA 1996 and the construction of immigration statutes.
+Natasha also has extensive experience of acting for union-represented claimants and for individuals in high-value discrimination cases.
+She acted for the successful claimant/appellant in Kelly v University of Southampton ICR 357, EAT, on the meaning of section 98(2)(d) of the ERA 1996 and the construction of immigration statutes.

 Natasha's recent appellate work includes appearing in the Court of Appeal in Parekh v Brent London Borough EWCA Civ 1630 (on the status of lists of issues in employment tribunal cases) and in the Employment Appeal Tribunal in London Borough of Islington v Bannon (UKEAT/0221/12/KN) on TUPE and service provision changes and in Rabess v London Fire and Emergency Planning Authority (2014) on identifying the effective date of termination.

 Other notable cases in which Natasha has appeared include Hussain & Livingston v Lancaster City Council QB 1, CA (about local authority liability in nuisance and negligence for acts of racial harassment by council tenants), Attorney-General v Blake 1 AC 268, HL (restitutionary damages and freedom of expression) and Liddiard v Post Office EWCA Civ 940; Emp LR 784 (fairness of dismissal for conduct outside workplace (football hooliganism) and application of Human Rights Act).

 Natasha also accepts instructions in the following areas: education law, public law, and professional negligence.